albertorestifo/jet-lag-hide-and-seek-server/priv/static/websocket_protocol.md

 When a game is deleted by the creator:

+1. The server deletes all game data, including:
+   - The game itself
+   - All players associated with the game
+   - All player locations and tracking data
+   - All game settings
-1. The server broadcasts a `game_deleted` event to all connected clients
+2. The server broadcasts a `game_deleted` event to all connected clients
-2. Clients should handle this event by:
+3. Clients should handle this event by:
    - Displaying an appropriate message to the user (e.g., "The game has been deleted by the creator")
    - Disconnecting from the WebSocket
    - Navigating back to the app's home screen or game creation screen
+   - Removing any locally stored game data

 The game deletion can only be performed by the game creator through the REST API endpoint: